Adult specimen found in the Panti Forest, Johor, Peninsular Malaysia.

 the smallest accumulations of water, for example in water trapped in fallen

-The Black-spotted Sticky Frog ranges from southern China, Burma and Thailand
+The Black-spotted Sticky Frog ranges from southern China, Myanmar and Thailand

-through Peninsular Malaysia and Singapore to Sumatra, Java, Borneo and
+through Peninsular Malaysia to Sumatra, Java, Borneo and